HomeAboutOur People

 Andrea is a Fellow and College Teaching Officer in Law at St Edmund's.

-He studied law at the University of Bologna, Cambridge, and at the European University Institute.
+Dr Peripoli studied Law at the University of Bologna, Cambridge, and at the European University Institute.
 Andrea's current research examines how legal discourse represents complex socio-economic realities.
 His work incorporates insights from cognitive sciences, game theory, and economic sociology to investigate how law (mis)understands the social world.
 Prior to his current role, Andrea taught EU law, Roman law, labour law, and law and economics at LSE and Cambridge.

 Professor Sarah Perrett OBE